-Changing accountants shouldn’t be difficult, time-consuming or stressful – the process can be carried out in 7 simple stress-free steps.
+Changing accountants shouldn’t be difficult, time-consuming or stressful – the process can be carried out in seven straightforward steps.

 An initial meeting with your new accountant enables you to go through your affairs together, and get to know each other.
 You need to trust in, and rely on, your accountant so it’s important they know and understand your business as thoroughly as possible from the outset.